Friends of Trees

 Trees are commonly used as metaphors in various healing practices.
 They often appear in visualization techniques—such as ‘grounding’ ourselves or staying ‘rooted’ during life’s storms.
 Wood is one of the Five Elements that guide the foundations of Traditional Chinese Medicine (TCM) theory.
 It is associated with the Liver and the Liver energy that moves Qi up and out in all directions, like the branches of a tree.
 This concept is crucial in helping TCM practitioners recognize when there is stagnation so they can restore the smooth flow of Qi in the body.

-Woman standing in front of an old growth redwood tree
+Kecia standing in front of old growth redwood tree

 Have you ever seen a Hawthorn tree?
 A Magnolia tree?
 You’re looking right at medicine.
 Tree bark, leaves and flowers are commonly used in Chinese herbal formulas!